TIX on the Square

 as "thanks to our culture and our economy, Edmonton is the best place to make something, from the ground up, in North America".

-request for "grassroots, citizen-driven creation of a new image for Alberta's Capital".
+by the Mayor and City Council for "grassroots, citizen-driven creation of a new image for Alberta's Capital".

-This effort was motivated by criticisms including:
+This initiative was motivated by the need to respond to past criticisms of our city including:

 "I've never seen gaps so enormous between the reality of a place and what outsiders know about it" (Bill Siegel, CEO, Longwoods International),